JeanmarieJackman/lrthw/README.md

 # Learn Ruby, the Graph Way

 A graph-based version of Learn Ruby The Hard Way.
+I've adapted some bits I feel could be more efficient/explanatory etc.

 ## Why LRTHW?